Coccoidea ssp.

 Organic Pesticides

-Insecticidal, or Horticultural Soap is the second most used organic pesticides on the market, and there are three versions to consider.
+Insecticidal or Horticultural Soap is another popular organic pesticide on the market, and there are two versions to consider.
 The first way is by purchasing an RTU (ready-to-use) spray bottle, which can be immediately used on the plants.
 Although most garden centres will stock this, it's far more economical to purchase the second option - concentrated bottles.
 This method comes with pro's and con's but is far cheaper to use if you have multiple infestations.
 It's self-explanatory and highly beneficial for the outbreak as long as you use the correct levels of dilution - the only downside is its availability in local centres.
 It's best to buy this option online as there are many different companies to choose from, with some being cheaper than others.
-The final and most affordable way is by making it yourself;

 Natural Predators - The last non-organic method is by acquiring adult ladybirds or green lacewings.
 Although buying insects may be deemed as cruel or inappropriate, it's a natural, and least time-consuming way to remove the pests.
 Many online stores will sell the insects, all at varying prices and quantities.
 Once you've obtained the predators, release them in different sections of the plant, favouring the most infested areas first.
 They'll make their way around your plant, digesting both the eggs and the adults, leaving you with a potentially pest-free plant.
 Keep the insects and plant in an enclosed transparent box to increase the amount of digestions.
 Unfortunately, this method can take several days to work and could even be unsuccessful, which is why other methods are favoured.